fastify/fastify-cookie/README.md

 + `name`: a string name for the cookie to be cleared
 + `options`: an options object as described in the [cookie serialize][cs] documentation.
-Its optional to pass `options` object
+It is optional to pass an `options` object

 ### Manual cookie parsing